How to Password Protect a PDF for Free

 Frequently asked questions

-Can I add a PDF password without Adobe Acrobat?
+Can I add a password to a PDF without Adobe Acrobat?

 Yes.
-Our free browser-based tool encrypts any PDF with AES-256 without requiring Adobe Acrobat, any desktop software, or a paid subscription.
+Our free browser-based tool lets you encrypt any PDF with a password without installing Adobe Acrobat or any other software.

 Protect your sensitive PDF right now